 The Safer Food, Better Business pack is no longer free.
-It can be downloaded from the Food Standards Agency website or we can provide a black and white copy for the cost of £18.
-The SFBB diary refill can be provided for a cost of £5.
+It can be downloaded from the Food Standards Agency website.
+We can provide a black and white copy, please check our fees and charges information for costs.

 Once you have demonstrated your safe methods to ensure food safety, daily checks recorded in the diary supplied in the pack should only take a few minutes each day.
 Your business and customers will benefit from this valuable food safety approach.